jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

   * typedoc
   * typescript

 I won't provide a JSON snippet for you to copy since the versions will be most likely outdated at the time you read this.
+[Take a look at the Twilio Autopilot `package.json` here](https://github.com/jovotech/jovo-framework/blob/master/jovo-platforms/jovo-platform-twilioautopilot/package.json).

 Each platform generally uses the following middlewares: `platform.init`, `platform.nlu`, `tts`, `platform.output`, `response`.

 ### README

-Modifying the README is pretty straight forward.
-We  change the title and the package name in the code snippet.
-Later on, we will also add the link to the documentation.

-Now that we're done with all of that, it's time to get to business.
+The README will contain all the documentation for the package.
+[You can find the one for Twilio Autopilot here](https://github.com/jovotech/jovo-framework/blob/master/jovo-platforms/jovo-platform-twilioautopilot/README.md).
+This README will later be parsed for the [Jovo Marketplace](https://www.jovo.tech/marketplace) if you decide to share your integration with the community.

 ## Jovo Platform Package Architecture

-Let's start with the `src/` folder where all the logic is stored:
+Let's start with the [`src/` folder](https://github.com/jovotech/jovo-framework/tree/master/jovo-platforms/jovo-platform-twilioautopilot/src) where all the logic is stored:

 ```js
 src/